The Mercy of Gods

 The Mercy of Gods is a 2024 science fiction novel by American authors Daniel Abraham and Ty Franck, writing under the pseudonym James S. A. Corey.
 It is the first book in The Captive's War trilogy.
-The novel is set in a distant future a human-settled planet has been conquered by an alien race called the Carryx.
+The novel is set in a distant future where a human-settled planet has been conquered by an alien race called the Carryx.
 The story follows Dafyd Alkhor, a human research assistant, as he and his fellow captives struggle to survive under alien rule while maintaining their humanity.

+The book was released on August 6, 2024, by Orbit Books.
 The Mercy of Gods has been praised for its world-building, character development, and exploration of themes such as resistance and individuality under authoritarian regimes.